 We love sitting on the beach swings during sunset, enjoying the ocean breeze.
 Watching the frothy waves crash and recede is lovely.

 Here, you can also enjoy views of Molokini Crater, Kaho’

 As a result of the beach’s accessibility and romantic seclusion, Kam III is also a great spot for having a sunset picnic on the beach.
 There are picnic tables, but it’s sometimes nicer to bring a blanket.

 Ho’okipa Beach Park

 The sunset, however, can be very strong at the Ho’okipa Beach Park overlook.
-(The sun sets perpendicular to the beach, so you won’t see it set into the ocean, and it comes at a harsh angle to your eyes.)
+(The sun sets perpendicular to the beach here, so you won’t see it set into the ocean.
+Bring sunglasses, as it sometimes comes at a harsh angle and can be super bright.)

 Nevertheless, the sun puts on a dazzling show at Ho’okipa, lighting up the entire beach before it sets over the mountains to the West.
 If you want an absolutely stunning ocean view that screams “Hawaii!”, go here.

 You’ll know you’re in the right place if you see a small gaggle of people watching the surfers from the overlook.
 Generally, it’s a mix of locals and tourists because, well, even the people who live here never get sick of that view.

-Looking to explore natural wonders on the other islands of Hawai’i?
+Looking to explore more natural wonders on the other islands of Hawai’i?
 Here are 5 Incredible O’ahu Hikes You Need to Experience.